translate/pootle/docs/server/project_setup.rst

 Click on that button and the **Add Project** form will be displayed.
 Enter the new project's details. **Code** must match the name of the directory within :setting:`POOTLE_TRANSLATION_DIRECTORY` that contains the project translation files, in our example :file:`my-project`.
+Also you must specify the **File Types** used in this new project, in our example ``Gettext PO (po/pot)``.

 You can also provide a **Full Name** easily readable for humans.
 You don't need to change the rest of the fields unless you need to further customize your project.

 .. image:: ../_static/add_project_form.png